 Tropicana Casino and Resort

 Tropicana Atlantic City was one of seven casinos sold to Gaming and Leisure Properties in early 2018.
-As a part of the deal, Nevada-based Eldorado Resorts will take on a lease of the property and manage operations.
+As a part of the deal, Nevada-based Eldorado Resorts took on a lease of the property and manage operations.

 William Hill has a long-standing partnership with Eldorado Resorts, running its many Nevada sportsbook operations.
-William Hill already has two sportsbooks open in New Jersey.
-A third eventually opening at Tropicana doesn’t seem like too much of a stretch, but nothing has been said so far.
+William Hill already has two sportsbooks open in New Jersey, so it is no surprise it helped the casino launch the William Hill Sports Book at Tropicana Atlantic City in the North Tower Casino section of Tropicana on Oct.
+25.

 FAQ on the NJ sports betting law